Great day for a snow climb!

-To gain entrance to Victory Couloir, the only logical starting point/trailhead is American Basin trailhead at 11,300ft.
+To gain entrance to Victory Couloir, start at the American Basin trailhead at 11,300ft.
 An additional “upper trailhead” is also available to 4x4 vehicles and is roughly ~260ft. higher.
 The west face of Handies Peak when standing at this trailhead lies directly east (to the left).
-The western ridge of American Peak lies directly ahead and the true summit is still somewhat shy from this vantage about coming out.
+The western ridge of American Peak lies directly ahead and the summit is directly ahead of you.
 Point 13,535 and Hanson Peak lie towards the west towering above the valley.

 There is a CMC summit register atop the summit in a small cairn.

 Leave the trailhead and walk directly south heading up into American Basin.
 There is also an ATV trail that meanders up this drainage (#3314) until it reaches Sloan Lake.
 Stay to the left (east) of the creek and progress up towards a very prominent embankment.
 Once this easy embankment is crested, a shallow ravine will immediately present itself.
 To avoid dropping down in elevation, stay on the left and traverse keeping your elevation constant.
 American Peak’s true summit and its’ false summit (13,744ft.) are now quite apparent.
 Angle your route up towards a cut in the small but gentle ridge.

 Pass through this break and Sloan Lake (12,900ft) now makes its entrance, situated a bit off to the left.
 Cross Sloan Lake (37º 54’ 14” N, -107º 30’ 58” W) and head directly up the southern slope.
 This slope will plateau out somewhat as you reach the run-out for Victory Couloir.
 This area (13,155ft.) is wide and open and Victory Couloir stares down at you.